Privacy Policy

 You can manage your cookie preferences through your browser settings.
 Please note that disabling cookies may affect your ability to access certain features of our website.

-NACUA collects information from its members (including names, titles, institutions, addresses, business phone numbers, business fax numbers, and email addresses) for inclusion in a membership directory that is accessible to NACUA members and NACUA employees on NACUA’s website.
+NACUA lists information from its members (including names, titles, institutions, addresses, phone numbers, and email addresses) in a membership directory that is accessible to NACUA members and NACUA employees on NACUA’s website.
 NACUA also shares professional information with conference attendees through its mobile app and through an “attendee list” in connection with each NACUA conference or event.

 With Third Parties:

-We may disclose personal data to third-party sponsors of NACUA events through its event app, however, attendees can opt out of sharing their profiles.
+• Personal Data.
+We may disclose personal data to third-party sponsors or service providers of NACUA events through its event app.
+We assume your consent for this data sharing; however, attendees can opt out of sharing their profiles at any time.
 Profiles only display name, title, and institution; email addresses are not included.
-Users may request that NACUA refrain from disclosing personal data to third parties by contacting NAUCA at membership@nacua.org or by calling (202) 833-8390.
+Users may request that NACUA refrain from disclosing personal data to third parties by contacting NAUCA at nacua@nacua.org or by calling (202) 833-8390.
+Should you inform NACUA that NACUA may not share your personal data with third-party service providers for NACUA events, services offered by such service providers may not be available to you if such services rely on NACUA sharing your personal data.

 When Legally Necessary: